cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

   3. After the build is complete, click the **Open** button after the **Build Path** to upload the **quickgame/res** directory under the release path to the packet mode server.
 For example, if the default publishing path is build, you need to upload the **build/quickgame/res** directory.

-  At this point, the **res** directory will no longer be included in the built-up rpk, and the resources in the res directory will be downloaded from the filled **Small Packet Mode Server Path** through the network request.
+  At this point, the **res** folder will no longer be included in the `.rpk` file which is generated after the build, and the resources in the **res** folder will be downloaded from the filled **Small Packet Mode Server Path** through the network request.

 - **Keystore**